joachim-gassen/botex/docs/getting_started.md

 If you want to use botex to create LLM participants for your own oTree experiments, you need the following:

-- A working python environment >= 3.10 and preferably a virtual environment.
+- A working [python](https://www.python.org/downloads/) environment >= 3.10, [pip](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) and preferably a [virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/).
 - [Google Chrome](https://www.google.com/chrome/) for scraping the oTree participant pages.

 Then, activate the virtual environment and install the current development version of the package in it: